riadelhajjaji-2001/PostBook/README.md

          NB:

             **We can't upload images to dummyapi beacause it doesn't accept cross-origin So we replaced thos image by local images but there not really in the database of the api.**
-            **The Vedios that explain how the app work are in the Vedio folder in the repository above.**
+            **The vedios that explain how the app work are in the Vedios folder in the repository above.**